withastro/roadmap/proposals/0027-content-schemas.md

 This is a pretty major addition, so we invite readers to raise questions below!
 Still, these are a few our team has today:
 - Should the generated `.astro` directory path be configurable?
-- (inviting core to raise more questions)
+- (inviting core to raise more questions!)

 ## Appendix A - Generated manifest sample